elementary/docs/writing-apps/untitled/translations.md

    )
    ```

    The `merge_file` method combines translating and installing files, similarly to how the `executable` method combines building and installing your app.
+You might have noticed that this method has both an `input` argument and an `output` argument.
+We can use this instead of the `rename` argument from the `install_data` method.

 3. Still in this file, add the following as the last line: